-Alex Romain is a leading national trial lawyer with more than 19 years’ experience in high-stakes complex civil and commercial litigation and white-collar criminal defense.
-Mr. Romain previously was a litigation partner for ten years at Williams & Connolly LLP, in Washington, D.C.
+Alex G. Romain is a leading national trial lawyer with nearly 20 years of experience in high-stakes complex civil and commercial litigation and white collar criminal defense.

 Mr. Romain’s fierce advocacy has earned him exemplary results for his clients.
-Mr. Romain was a member of the trial team that exonerated the late Senator Ted Stevens, playing a key role in pursuing the exculpatory evidence that ultimately led to the Senator’s victory.
-The American Lawyer has described his team’s work on the case as “one of the best criminal defense performances in memory, resulting in a heightened scrutiny of prosecutors that will affect the Justice Department for years to come.”
+He was a member of the trial team that exonerated the late Senator Ted Stevens, playing a key role in pursuing the exculpatory evidence that ultimately led to the senator’s victory.
+The American Lawyer described the trial team’s work on the case as “one of the best criminal defense performances in memory, resulting in a heightened scrutiny of prosecutors that will affect the Justice Department for years to come.”

-Mr. Romain successfully represented the Baltimore Ravens in connection with the independent investigation conducted by former FBI Director Robert Mueller into the National Football League’s handling of the Ray Rice domestic violence controversy.
-As lead counsel, Mr. Romain represented a leading global professional services company in an $832 million malpractice lawsuit brought by the City of Houston in connection with the City’s $6.2 billion pension crisis.
-Mr. Romain also successfully represented the former Chairman and CEO of Fannie Mae against securities fraud claims in which the plaintiff sought more than $2 billion in damages, and the court awarded his client summary judgment on all counts.
-Mr. Romain has litigated privilege and conflicts issues on behalf of private equity and accounting firms.
-He has also defended individuals and corporations against allegations of campaign finance violations, obstruction of justice, bank fraud, environmental pollution, theft, fraudulent misappropriation, and attempted murder.
-And Mr. Romain is serving as trial counsel for an airline in a three-week trial scheduled for October 2018.
+Another highlight of Mr. Romain’s career to date was the successful representation of the Baltimore Ravens in connection with an independent investigation conducted by former FBI Director Robert Mueller into the National Football League’s handling of the Ray Rice domestic violence controversy.
+Mr. Romain also acted as lead counsel representing a leading global professional services company in an $832 million malpractice lawsuit brought by the city of Houston in connection with the city’s $6.2 billion pension crisis, and successfully represented the former chairman and CEO of Fannie Mae against securities fraud claims in which the plaintiff sought more than $2 billion in damages.

-- As lead counsel, represented a leading global professional services company in an $830 million actuarial malpractice lawsuit brought by the City of Houston in connection with the City’s $6.2 billion pension crisis.
+- As lead counsel, achieved a favorable settlement for a leading global professional services company in an $830 million actuarial malpractice lawsuit brought by the city of Houston in connection with the city’s $6.2 billion pension crisis.

 - Successfully represented the Baltimore Ravens and several of its senior personnel in connection with the independent investigation conducted by former FBI Director Robert Mueller into the National Football League’s handling of the Ray Rice controversy and Mr. Rice’s grievance against the Ravens.

-- Defended Washington, D.C. businessman in connection with U.S. Attorney’s investigation into the financing of a 2010 “shadow campaign” on behalf of former D.C.
-Mayor Vincent Gray and charges of obstruction of justice and campaign finance violations.
+- Defended Washington, D.C. businessman in connection with U.S. attorney’s investigation into the financing of a 2010 “shadow campaign” on behalf of the city’s former mayor, Vincent Gray,and charges of obstruction of justice and campaign finance violations.